A conference for and by members of the research school.

 All participants at the conference are encouraged to join the scientific image exhibition and competition.
 The image competition gives you a unique opportunity to present your work in a new format, as it is only your own creativity setting the limits.
 Your contribution can be artsy or realistic, colourful or black-and-white, at system- or nano-level.
 We encourage participants from all corners of biotechnology to contribute, as the diversity will only make it more interesting.
 The images will be exhibited throughout the conference, and the winner is selected through a vote among all participants.

 The prize for best scientific image is NOK 5000.
-The submission deadline was 13 May.

 The conference is organized for and by members of the research school.
 If you are not a member yet, you need to apply for membership in advance.
-The research school is open to PhD students and postdoctors who feels that their project is related to digital biotechnology and life sciences.
+The research school is open to PhD students and postdoctors who feel that their project is related to digital biotechnology and life sciences.

 Eric Juskewitz, PhD candidate, UiT - The Arctic University of Norway